Dynatrace-APAC/dynatrace-apac.github.io/workshops/azure-partner.md

 Technology stack used
 - NodeJS
 - .NET
-- CosmosDB (hosted in a central location, outside of your Azure subscription)
+- Redis cache (hosted in a central location, outside of your Azure subscription)

 Change folder to **weather-express** folder with `cd ../weather-express` command